ndreynolds/toby/README.md

 $PATH).
 A current caveat is that it must be able to unpack itself, as Distillery executables are self-extracting archives.

+## Termbox NIFs & Comparison to Other Approaches

+### How does this compare to other tools like observer_cli and etop?

+These are nice tools written in pure Erlang, but I was looking for a user experience closer to htop or terminal vim/emacs.
+Pure-Erlang tools cannot access raw terminal events; they can only get line-buffered input (i.e., some characters and then a return).

+Because toby uses the termbox library (an alternative to ncurses) under the hood, it can support interactions like scrolling with the keyboard or mouse, clicking, or pressing a single key to perform an action.
+It also doesn't flicker on updates, and it can respond to window resizes by automatically performing a relayout of the content.
+These things unfortunately aren't possible in pure Erlang, as it requires putting the terminal into "raw" mode.
+Toby relies on NIFs from ex_termbox in order to do this.

+### Isn't it dangerous to use NIFs?

+Yes, it certainly is, but the idea isn't to run this in the same VM as your production code.

+Rather, it's to run toby as a separate, hidden node and simply connect it to your node or cluster via Erlang distribution protocol.
+This is similar to how a C node works.
+By running toby in a separate VM, even if one of the NIFs causes a segfault in the observer node, it should not affect the node(s) being observed.

 ## Roadmap

 * [ ] Implement views from observer on a basic level: